Resume

 There’s a reason people tell you to venture out of your comfort zone — and honestly, it’s never as scary as you imagine.

-Challenge yourself with new communication tasks regularly.
+Challenge yourself with new communication tasks.
 It could mean stepping up to lead a meeting, speaking up in group discussions, or presenting ideas to a larger audience.
 Each challenge (whether big or small) adds to your confidence and broadens your skills, making future interactions less daunting.

 And you don’t have to dive in headfirst.
-Let’s say you have a presentation coming up — take some time to outline your points, anticipate questions, and consider how best to get your message across.
-Practice and preparation are key to making you feel more at ease.
+Let’s say you have a presentation coming up.
+Take some time to outline your points, anticipate questions, and consider how best to get your message across.
+Practice and preparation can make you feel more at ease.

 Build relationships